nucypher/nucypher-ts-demo-tdec/README.md

-# nucypher-ts-demo
+# nucypher-ts-demo-tdec

-See the demo in action [here](https://nucypher-ts-demo.netlify.app/).
+See the demo in action [here](https://nucypher-ts-demo-tdec.netlify.app/).

 ## Installation